ibragim-bad/machine-learning-design-primer/README.md

 Examples of questions:
-1. Could you give an example of succcesful use case of this system?
+1. Could you give an example of the successful use case of this system?

 ## Problem definition.

 Define proxy machine learning metric for the business goal.
-*ML metric is a proxy metric, so think about overall business goal, when improving baseline.
-(For example, users won't be happy if our new model will decrease UX speed)*
    1. Define the business goal.
    2. Define ML task type.
 Classification/regression/other
    3. Split the task into subtasks.
 Example: maximize users engagement while minimizing the spread of extreme views and misinformation.